eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/architecture.rst

   It is this `change` that is registered in the History.
   These `changes` are then sent to the DataReader that subscribes to that specific topic.
 * **Subscriber**.
-  The Subscriber subscribes to a topic using a DataReader, which read the data from the transport.
+  The Subscriber subscribes to a topic using a DataReader, which reads the data from the transport.
   It is the entity that creates and configures the DataReader entities it contains, and may contain one or more DataReader entities.
 * **DataReader**.